FAQs on Ecrylimer Eco Casting Compound

 Q: Are you really an Australian company?

 A: Yes.
-We are 100% Australian owned and operate from Launceston in Tasmania.
+We are 100% Australian owned and operate our manufacturing from Launceston in Tasmania.

 Q: Do you have to sand each piece after it is released from a mould?